tabularaza27/climatechange_ai/events/summer_school2022.md

   <a class='button' href='#organizers'>Organizers</a>
 </div>

-The Climate Change AI summer school is designed to educate and prepare participants with a background in AI and/or a background in a climate-change related field to tackle major climate problems using AI.
+The Climate Change AI summer school is designed to educate and prepare participants with a background in [artificial intelligence](#faq) and/or a background in a [climate-change related field](#faq) to tackle major climate problems using AI.
 The summer school aims to bring together a multidisciplinary group of participants and facilitate project-based team work to strengthen collaborations between different fields and foster networking in this space.

 ## Dates and Application Information
 - Date: Aug 15-26, 2022 (Weekdays only)